ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~~~~~~

 A client responds to this challenge by presenting the indicated URL for a human
 user to navigate to.
-If the user choses to complete this challenge (by vising
+If the user chooses to complete this challenge (by vising
 the website and completing its instructions), the client indicates this by
 sending a simple acknowledgement response to the server.